August 29, 2025

 5. Collect baseline data: Gather historical performance data for each supplier and establish initial benchmarks for comparison.
 Document data sources for consistency in future evaluations.

-6. Implement measurement processes: Define how often data will be collected.
-Establish who is responsible for data collection and entry.
-Ensure consistent measurement methods across all suppliers.
+6. Implement measurement processes: Define how often you’ll collect data, establish who’s responsible for data collection and entry, and ensure consistent measurement methods across all suppliers

 7. Communicate with suppliers: Share the scorecard metrics and methodology with suppliers.
-Explain how performance will be measured and why it matters.
+Explain how you’ll measure performance and why it matters.
 Set clear expectations for performance improvement.

 8. Review and analyze results: Compare performance across suppliers and against benchmarks.
 Identify trends and patterns over time.
 Highlight areas of strength and opportunities for improvement.